openshift/enhancements/enhancements/migration/cam-non-admin-design.md

 1. Inspect the associated ClusterRole/Role rules.
 1. Match resources in the role's Rules.
 1. Match verb(s) in roles Rules.

+###### A note about Subject Rules Review

+It was originally discussed that we could use Subject Rules Review to determine the list of resources a user could have access to on a given cluster.
+This seemed promising, but the way CAM currently operates this SRR check would run inside of the plan controller.
+The plan controller reconciles ~1-3 times a second which would lead to ~60 SRR requests a minute as a lowball estimate.
+It will also need to run an SRR check for every namespace included in a migration.
+In the case of 10 namespaces, this would be ~600 SRR requests a minute.

+In our benchmark tests, it took ~18 seconds to perform 100 SAR requests.
+This means using SRR is simply not a scalable solution for our controller.

 ### User Stories [optional]